solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Payer has to pay full application fees initially even if they are eligible for a rebate.
 There will be no rebates if the transaction fails even if the authority had rebated the fees back.
 If there is no application fee associated with the account rebate instruction does not do anything.

-The programs could integrate cyclic signing, where the token program, for instance, can implement the application fees feature and include a rebate instruction that necessitates the token account owner's signature.
-Therefore, while write-locking their token account to perform fund transfers, the owner can add rebate instruction to intiate rebate to itself.
+The existing programs could integrate cyclic signing to implement this feature.
+For instance token program can include a rebate instruction that necessitates the token account authority's signature.
+Therefore, while write-locking their token account to perform fund transfers, the authority can add rebate instruction to intiate rebate to itself.

 ### Changes in the core solana code